 Research and Teaching Focus

 She is editorial team member of the open-access journal momentum quarterly – Journal for Societal Progress and reviewer for international journals such as Social Policy: Oxford University Press; Critical Policy Studies: Routledge; Signs.
 Journal of Women in Culture and Society: University of Chicago Press; Österreichische Zeitschrift für Politikwissenschaft: Facultas Wien; Capital & Class: Sage.
-She is currently working on several book projects, among them “The State of the European Union”.
+She is currently working on several book projects, among them “The State of the European Union” and a RIPE special issue.
 For a full list of publications and selected research projects please see this website.

 Mag.
 Martin Pachel – Research Associate and Lecturer